 How Much Does it Cost to Ship a Car Overseas

 Please note that it is possible to send a car by air cargo.
-However, as sending a car by air is extremely expensive, we are only discussing sending ships automobiles as sea cargo in this article.
+However, as sending a car by air is extremely expensive, we only discuss sending ships automobiles as sea cargo in this article.
 Cars sent to Canada or Mexico can only be shipped via land.
-The cost of sending a car to Canada or Mexico is mostly dependent upon the total distance the car is sent.
+The cost of sending a vehicle to Canada or Mexico depends on the total distance the vehicle is sent.

 Where will be picking your car up from?
 If you live close to a major port, then it will cost less.
 If we need to send a car carrier hundreds of miles to pick up your car, the cost will increase.
 In some cases you can bring your car directly to one of our warehouses or to the port, which can also reduce the cost of shipping some.